-Dr. Asma Mehan is the current Postdoc fellow affiliated both at the Leiden Institute of Cultural Anthropology and Development Sociology and the Leiden-Delft-Erasmus (LDE) program for Port City Futures (PCF).
-Asma’s main research and teaching interests include cultural and political geography, urban governance, planning history and theory, architectural humanities and Heritage Studies.
+Dr. Asma Mehan is holding a postdoctoral research fellowship position affiliated to Leiden Institute of Cultural Anthropology and Development Sociology (CADS) and the Leiden-Delft-Erasmus (LDE) program for Port City Futures (PCF) in South Holland.
+She is also currently a lecturer at TU Delft in the Chair of Urban History and Theory at The Faculty of Architecture and Built Environment (BK-City).
+Asma’s main research and teaching interests include cultural and political geography, urban governance, planning history and theory, architectural humanities, and Heritage Studies.
 In terms of geographic location, she conducted research in the Middle East (Tehran, Abu Dhabi, Dubai, Istanbul), South East Asia (Kuala Lumpur) as well as Europe (Torino, Berlin, Porto) and the US (Detroit).

 Trained as an architect and urban historian, Asma Mehan has studied, taught, and practiced architecture in Iran (Tehran and Isfahan), Italy (Torino), and Portugal (Porto).

 In 2017, she completed her Ph.D. in ‘Architecture, History, and Design’ program at the Department of Architecture and Design (DAD), Politecnico di Torino (Italy).
 Her doctoral thesis examined the relationship between spatial transformation, transnational transfers, planning politics and socio-political changes in Iran and the Middle East.